muratk5n/thirdwave/en/README.md

 their need for [triangulation](2021/10/all-too-human.html#triangulation).
 By trying to be too much like Reps on major issues, they pushed them further right on social issues, creating deadlock.
 Dems are the sole reason for the culture war.
-Need less bipartisanship, less unity more division on major stuff.
-At every school shooting, remember, it's Bill Clinton's fault.
+Need less bipartisanship, less unity, more division on major stuff.
+After every school shooting remember, it's Bill Clinton's fault.

 "@brianklaas